Republican vetoes of transgender sports bans mark a rare split in culture wars

 But the vetoes of those governors appear to be among the solitary voices in a party that has become increasingly fixated on polarizing cultural issues involving race, sex and gender as a cudgel to win over suburban and rural voters and regain power in November’s congressional elections.

-Eleven states have enacted laws banning transgender girls from participating in girls' sports since 2020, according to the Equality Federation, which tracks legislation that targets lesbian, gay, bisexual, transgender and queer people.
-The vetoes in Utah and Indiana are expected to be overridden by Republicans in the state legislatures, making the actions by Utah Governor Spencer Cox and Indiana Governor Eric Holcomb largely symbolic.
+Utah lawmakers on Friday voted to override Governor Spencer Cox's veto, joining 11 other states that have enacted laws banning transgender girls from participating in girls' sports since 2020, according to the Equality Federation, which tracks legislation that targets lesbian, gay, bisexual, transgender and queer people.

+The veto in Indiana also is expected to be overridden by Republicans in the state's legislature, making the actions by Indiana Governor Eric Holcomb and Utah's Cox largely symbolic.

 "Saving women’s sports is now a litmus test for Republicans,” said Terry Schilling, president of the American Principles Project, a conservative group that has made state high school transgender bans central to its advocacy.
 "These governors just shot themselves in the foot for no good reason."